Trading Mastery: A Study Guide

 6. What does open interest reveal in futures and options markets?

-Open interest refers to the number of active contracts that have not yet been settled.
-It reflects market sentiment and participation:
+Open interest is the number of active contracts that have not yet been settled.
+It reflects market participation:

 7. What are the three time frames in Dow Theory—and what’s the analogy?